faisal7806/frappe-server-side/The-Hitchhiker's-Guide-to-Installing-Frappé-on-Linux.md

 Again, only make this change if you're _not_ using a local MariaDB installation.

 #### Start bench ####
-Go ahead and start bench as follow
+Go ahead and start bench as follows:
 ```console
 $ bench start
 ```